 - Iron overload: People who have Thalassemia may have an abundance of iron in their bodies.
 This can result in damage to major organs of the body which include the heart, liver, and endocrine system.

 - Infection/Illness: There is a higher risk of infection if the spleen has been removed for people who have Thalassemia.

 - Bone deformities: Thalassemia has been known to make the bone marrow expand, which causes bones to widen.
-This may result in an abnormal bone structure possible in the skull.
+This may result in an abnormal bone structure, possibly in the skull.

-If your doctor thinks you are Talassemic Major he or she will conduct some physical exams.
-The exams can include; looking for an enlarged spleen and conducting a blood test.
-After your have gone through the tests and it is determined that you are Thalassemic your doctor may offer you treatments to help with any symptoms.
+After you have gone through additional testing and it is determined that you are Thalassemic, your doctor may offer you treatments to help with any symptoms.

-For those of us who are Thalassemic Minor we might need help when it comes to finding out if we carry the gene or not, since there can be no symptoms for most people.
-You may want to seek genetic counseling if you have a family history of the condition and are thinking of having children.
+For those of you who are Thalassemic Minor you might need help when it comes to finding out if you carry the gene or not.
+Since there may be no symptoms for most people this is something everyone should check.
+You may consider seeing a genetic counselor if you have a family history of the condition or if you are considering the idea of having children.

 In May 2014, my wife and I went to Montreal to visit family and from there we were headed to Dominican Republic for the second half of our vacation.